umarfarooq6519/firebase_chat_app/README.md

-# Minimal Chat App
+# 📱Minimal Chat App

-Welcome to my chat app repository.
-This is a personal project of mine for learning flutter + firebase stack.
+👋 Welcome to my chat app repository.
+This is a personal project of mine for learning **flutter + firebase** stack.

 This project includes following functionalities:

-- User Authentication (Google and Email sign-up sign-in)
+- Real-time messaging functionality.
-- Chat Rooms (limited to 2 users for now)
+- Authentication integration (Google sign-in and email password).
-- Realtime messaging
+- Implemented user blocking and reporting, ensuring a secure experience.
--
+- Optimized performance with efficient Firestore queries and UI enhancements.